adrianmarino/t3pa-pedals/README.md

     ```bash
     Config mode: OFF
     ```
 **Important:** The `Config mode` minimizes pedal input lag by eliminating the need to wait for serial commands.
-However, this mode does increase the execution time in the main program loop.
+This mode increase the execution time in the main program loop.

 ## Change settings via `SerialPort` python class